Planet Paradise

 Impact Methodology

-We developed our social impact performance model together with the European Investment Fund starting in 2014.
-Rubio’s Fund I was one of the first funds in Europe linking impact and carry, and we are proud to say that we overachieved on our impact targets (impact multiple > 1).
-We are still one of the few impact funds in the world linking our carried interest completely to both financial and impact returns, which we hope will become the new standard for all impact funds.
-There is no golden standard in the market yet, so we will keep learning, developing, improving and sharing!
+We developed our social impact performance model together with the European Investment Fund in 2014.
+Rubio’s Fund I was one of the first funds in Europe to link impact and carry, and we are happy to report that we overachieved on our impact targets (impact multiple > 1) in our first fund.
+In 2024, we were still one of the few impact funds in the world linking our carried interest completely to both financial and impact returns—something we hope will become the new standard for all impact funds.
+Since there is no golden standard in the market yet, we will keep learning, developing, improving, and sharing!

 Independent Impact Advisory Board

-A crucial part of our impact methodology is the validation of the impact metrics.
-As impact targets can be difficult to objectify, we have chosen to add an independent validation within our investment process with the Rubio Impact Advisory Board (IAB) since the inception of our fund (in 2015).
-The IAB formally consists of four excellent independent impact experts (see below).
-The IAB validates the theory of change and proposed impact metrics of an investment before Rubio will proceed to signing and closing the investment.
+A crucial part of our impact methodology is the validation of impact metrics.
+As impact targets can be difficult to objectify, we have chosen to include a two-step impact validation model.
+The first step is an independent validation within our investment process by the independent Rubio Impact Advisory Board (IAB), which has been in place since the inception of our fund in 2015.
+The IAB formally consists of four independent impact experts (see below).
+It validates the theory of change and proposed impact metrics of an investment before Rubio proceeds to signing and closing the investment.

 100% carry linked to impact targets

-The financial remuneration of team Rubio is linked to both impact and finance targets.
-Our first hurdle is impact (100% of our carried interest – the amount of money we take after returns to investors – is linked to impact) If during the time of our investment the combined portfolio does not reach their impact targets, we don’t see our carried interest.
-This mechanism avoids conflicts of interest between impact and financial performance as our VC’s return is tied to both: no impact = no rewards.
+The financial remuneration of Team Rubio is linked to both impact and financial targets.
+Our first hurdle is impact: 100% of our carried interest—the amount of money we receive after returns to investors—is tied to impact.
+If, during the investment period, the combined portfolio does not reach its impact targets, we forgo our carried interest.
+This mechanism eliminates conflicts of interest between impact and financial performance because our VC returns are tied to both.
+No impact = no rewards.

-is calculated each quarter to determine the fund’s actual impact performance compared to the three-year impact target set at investment date.
+Our overall impact performance is calculated quarterly to assess the fund’s actual impact performance against the three-year impact target set at the investment date.
 The Weighted Overall Rubio Impact Target is calculated as follows:

 1-3 Impact Key Performance Indicators (KPIs) are determined per investment.